rsantrod/katacoda-scenarios/oda03-skill-flow-implementation/step1.md

   * actions: Depending on the action one state will be executed.
   * return: Ends the conversation.
 All variable values are cleared unless those are stored in the user variable.
   * error: If there is an error on the state, it will transition to the specified state.

+It is recommended that every state has a transition defined, but it is not mandatory.
+If you dont define it, the state execution order is top-bottom.